How's your FICO Score?

-Since our society is so computer-driven, it should come as no surprise that your creditworthiness boils down to a single number.
+Since we live in a computer-driven world, it's probably not that surprising that your creditworthiness comes down to a single number.
 The FICO score is built by credit reporting agencies.
-They use the payment history of all of your loans: credit cards, mortgages, car/boat loans and others.
+They use the payment history of all of your loans: mortgages, car/motorcycle/boat loans, credit cards, and others.

-All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+The three agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .
-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary, the differences aren't huge; all of the agencies use the following to build a score:
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While these methods vary from one agency to another, the differences aren't huge; all of the agencies use the following factors to calculate your credit score:

-• Balances on your Credit Cards - How many accounts do you have?
-How much do you owe?
+• Credit Card Balances - How many accounts do you have, and how much do you owe?

 • Requests for Credit - How many times have you had your credit checked for a loan?